plausible/docs/docs/dashboard-faq.md

 ## Does Plausible exclude known bots and spam traffic?

-Plausible excludes bots, crawlers and other known non-human activity by default.
-In [a test we ran](https://plausible.io/blog/server-log-analysis), we saw 18x more page views with server side tracking than with Plausible Analytics which shows the volume of spam traffic that Plausible excludes.
+Plausible excludes bots, crawlers, referrer spam and other known non-human traffic by default.
+In [a test we ran](https://plausible.io/blog/server-log-analysis), we saw 18x more pageviews with server side tracking than with Plausible Analytics which shows the volume of spam traffic that Plausible excludes.

 Most of this difference comes from the fact that client-side analytics such as Plausible only count visitors that run JavaScript.
 This is a decent proxy for "this is probably a real human using a web browser".

-In addition to this, we exclude known bots by the User-Agent header and we filter out known referrer spam domains too.
+In addition to this, we exclude known bots by the User-Agent header, we filter out traffic from known referrer spam domains and we also use our own algorithm to detect and exclude non-human traffic patterns.

 ## Does Plausible do data sampling?